phoebustam/wows-stats-plus/README.md

 # Environment
 - OS: Windows 7(32bit/64bit) or later.
 - Web browser: Google Chrome(recommended), Vivaldi, Firefox, Microsoft Edge, and more browser which is incorporated Javascript V8 engine.
-- !!
-CAUSION - Internet Explorer is not supported at all.
+- **CAUTION - Internet Explorer is not supported at all.**
-- !!
-CAUTION - You need set using web cookie functionality on your browser.
+- **CAUTION - You need set using web cookie functionality on your browser.**

 # Requirement
 You agree that statistics of a player does NOT mean how a player will perform in a game, and you will NOT use this tool in any way to create a toxic environment or demonstrate any unethical/immortal behaviour in World of Warships.